sawo1337/Victron-TIG/README.md

 The code here has been tested with InfluxDB 1.8.x OSS.
 It is recommended to use that as 1.8 is generally more user-friendly and stable.
 Quite possible that the Grafana queries would not work out of the box with InfluxDB 2.x+ I've kept away from raw queries, still worth the try if you really want to use newer Influx.

-How to find the MQTT Server IP your installation needs to connect to is described in `find-mqtt-server-ip.md`
+How to find the MQTT Server IP for your installation needs to connect to is described in `find-mqtt-server-ip.md`

 How to setup keepalive payload (on Unix) is described in `keepalive-crontab-example.md`